Insight: Arkansas lawsuits test fracking wastewater link to quakes

 SEEKING PLAINTIFFS

 While the federal regulatory process plays out, the relationship between injection wells and earthquakes could first be thrashed out in court.
-Defense lawyers say proving negligence could be a difficult hurdle.
+Defence lawyers say proving negligence could be a difficult hurdle.

 "You have to prove that the conduct was unreasonable," said Thomas Daily, an Arkansas lawyer who represents energy firms and is not involved in the earthquake cases.
 "You are not liable for a bolt out of the blue."